About the course

 All applicants: TBC

-A good Honours degree (upper second class or first class) or equivalent in Drama, Theatre, Performance or a related subject.
+You will have a minimum of a 2:1 Honours degree or equivalent in Drama, Theatre, Performance or a related subject.
 These requirements may be varied, especially in the case of students whose first degree was taken some time ago, or where there is compensatory professional or other relevant experience.

 Applicants will be interviewed before they are offered a place.